-Bradford Writes is always accepting student work completed in first-year composition courses at Pitt-Bradford.
+Bradford Writes publishes student work completed in first-year composition courses at Pitt-Bradford.
 We are currently releasing two issues per year, with submission deadlines in December for the Fall issue and May for the Spring issue.
-Click below for the Spring 2021 submission form.
-Spring 2021 submissions have been extended through Friday, May 7th.
+Submission forms & instructions for the Fall 2023 issue are located below.
+Fall 2023 submissions are due by Monday, December 11th.

 PREPARING YOUR SUBMISSION